ARTICLE 54 - Sessional Instructors/Posted Courses

 (c) Faculty, librarians, and ancillary academic staff are entitled to apply for posted courses and to be paid on an overload basis under Article N. Sessional Lecturers are entitled to apply for posted course(s) and are entitled to be paid under Article N during fall and winter semesters and as a sessional instructor during intersession and summer school and are entitled to be paid for the course under Article R. Sessional instructors are entitled to apply for posted course offerings and to be paid for the course under Article R.

-54:08 (a) Any sessional instructor who has taught as a sessional instructor at the University of Windsor in any previous two (2) years and has submitted to her/his AAU a written statement of interest in employment shall be deemed to have applied for all sessional course offering(s) available in that AAU for which she/he is qualified.
-A written statement of interest in employment shall be accepted at any time by the AAU during the academic year but shall expire on March 1 of each academic year unless renewed on or before March 1.
+54:08 (a) Any sessional instructor who has taught as a sessional instructor at the University of Windsor in any previous two (2) years and has submitted to their AAU a written statement of interest in employment shall specify, in writing, the course offering(s) that they are applying for that are available in the AAU for which they are qualified.
+A written statement of interest in employment that specifies which course offering(s) the applicant is applying for shall be accepted at any time by the AAU during the academic year but shall expire on March 1 of each academic year unless renewed on or before March 1.

 (b) Candidates who have taught previously at the University of Windsor shall not be required to complete the Application Form or supply letters of recommendation for each reappointment.